 - Your school team should be involved every step of the way to determine what steps to take for a child whose behavior does not improve with all of these supportive strategies.

-Tantrums in Very Young Children
+Handling Tantrums in Very Young Children

 The methods in this article are meant for children with more reasoning ability than a child under three, but here I will quickly note some strategies to prevent tantrums in children that young.

-Strategy 2: Your child is having a tantrum because you are leaving.
+Problem 2: Your child is having a tantrum because you are leaving.

-Do not prolong leaving or try to get your child to accept that you are leaving, this will likely prolong the tantrum, just go.
+Do not prolong leaving or try to get your child to accept that you are leaving, this will likely prolong the tantrum so just go.
 Most children will adjust quickly once you have actually left.
 If it helps you/your child to call and check in, that is a great way to get through the time apart.

 As a general rule, catch your children doing the right things and let them know it.
 This type of positive attention could also lead to a decrease in tantrums.
 Children thrive on attention.
 If they don’t have enough positive attention, they will use other means to get your attention, even if it is negative.

-Help your child label his or her feelings. (e.g., I know your math homework can be frustrating, do you feel sad because you can’t see your friend today?
+Help your child label his or her feelings. (e.g., I know your math homework can be frustrating.
+Do you feel sad because you can’t see your friend today?
 I get that you are mad because your friend yelled at you).
 This type of language leads children to be better able to identify their own feelings.
 When children can express themselves, they are less likely to throw tantrums.

 Children are less likely to have tantrums when they feel a sense of control in their lives.
 Use choices to help them feel in control (e.g., Do you want to wear the green shirt or the red one?”
 Do you want an apple or banana in your lunch?
 Do you want to do your math or reading homework first?)

 When your child is calm; and in a pleasant, cooperative mood, talk to them about ways to stay calm when they can’t have their way.
 Give them examples of how to say how they feel (e.g., I am mad that I can’t stay up as late as my brother, I am scared of the doctor.)
-Teach them ways to calm down when they are upset (e.g., taking deep breaths, drawing a picture, playing a game, laying on their bed, looking at a book, counting in their head, etc.).
-For children with repeated unsafe behaviors such as punching and kicking others and destroying property, some therapists suggest teaching alternative behaviors, such as ripping blank paper or punching a pillow.
-You need to decide what you are comfortable with, and assess what alternatives work with your child.
+Relate to their feelings and offer practical suggestions when you can.

 Remember to keep your cool.
-If you yell, talk in a nasty tone, say mean things or spank your child, it will not lead to a decrease in tantrums and it could cause other behavior problems.
+If you yell, talk in a nasty tone, say mean things, or spank your child, it will not lead to a decrease in tantrums and it could cause other behavior problems.
 If you want your child’s behavior to change you will have to make changes in your own behavior as a first step.

 While there is no perfect method for eliminating all challenging behaviors, these are the strategies that I endorse and believe in as being the most effective for preventing and handling tantrums.
 I believe in these strategies for three reasons: 1) They are backed by research.
 Studies show a positive change in children with positive behavior support strategies in place.
 2) I have seen these strategies work when others have implemented them.
-3) They have worked for me with a 99% success rate as I have implemented these strategies for 20 years, including with my own son.
+3) They have worked for me with a 99% success rate as I have implemented these strategies for 20 years, including with my own children.

 How to Motivate Your Students and Get Them to Listen to You (great for parents too)